-Learn everything about Domaine Allary Haut Brion Graves, Pessac Leognan, Bordeaux wine producer profile, with wine tasting notes, and wine and food pairings.
-Learn about the best vintages, a history of the property, vineyards, winemaking and wine tasting reviews.
+Learn everything about Domaine Allary Haut Brion Graves, Pessac Leognan, Bordeaux wine producer profile, wine tasting notes, and wine and food pairings.
+Learn about the best vintages, the history of the property, vineyards, winemaking, and wine tasting reviews.
 If you want to read about other important, Bordeaux Chateaux: Links to all Bordeaux Wine Producer Profiles

 Domaine Allary Haut Brion History, Overview

 The Touraille family bought the small parcel of vines for what would become La Passion Haut Brion in 1918.
 In the early days of the estate, the wine was bottled and sold as Haut Brion La Passion.

 The first of two lawsuits over the name forced the estate to change the name of the wine to La Passion Haut Brion to avoid confusion in the marketplace.
 Eventually, the Touraille family passed down the vineyard to the Allary family.

 Following World War 2, in 1948, the Allary family made an arrangement with the owners of Haut Brion to allow Haut Brion the right to produce wine from the vines belonging to the Allarys.
 In return, the Allary family received 1.350 liters of Chateau Haut Brion.
 This was later adjusted to one and a half barrels of wine, which is close to 36 cases of Bordeaux wine.

 From 1954 to 1978, the wine was produced under the name of La Passion Haut Brion.
 What some people did not realize was from 1954 to 1978, the wine labeled La Passion Haut Brion was the exact same wine as either Haut Brion or Bahans Haut Brion.

 The only difference between the wines was the label.
 To understand this, you only need to recognize that it would not be possible for a large, First Growth estate making thousands of cases of wine per year to produce a few hundred cases of a separate, unique wine.